PoCInnovation/Workshops/ai/README.md

 - clean datasets
 - visualize data analyse

-## Logistic Regression :computer:
-Creation of your first classification method.
-You will:
-- initialize hyperparameters
-- calculate of the loss function and usage of gradient
-- usage of optimizing algorithm

-## Hidden Layer :chart_with_upwards_trend:
-Discover the effect of a hidden layer.
-You will:
-- create a neural network with a hidden layer
-- use neurons with a nonlinear activation function (tanh)
-- calculate the loss cross-entropy
-- implement forward and backward propagations

 ## Tensorflow :orange_book:
 Usage of Tensorflow.
 You will:
 - create a Sequential model